- What Is a Chemical Restraint?

 - Intravenous injection: Intravenous injections (IV) have the quickest onset time, but accessing the vein may be difficult in an acutely agitated patient.

-The vital signs of the patients must be carefully monitored for any serious side effects after administration of chemical restraint.
+The patient's vital signs must be carefully monitored for any serious side effects after the administration of chemical restraint.